Additional reporting by Danielle Fallon and Dan Casarella.

 Social media marketing is a top marketing tactic today, with many businesses utilizing their social accounts to engage consumers on a more personal level.

 Instagram has many features you can implement, from Stories to live-streamed IGTV videos, to help you connect with prospective clients and customers.
-We took to — you guessed it, social media! — and asked our followers to share their No. 1 tip for engaging with your audience on Instagram.
+If you’re wondering how to increase Instagram engagement for your business’s profile, try these nine suggestions from experts.

 “Lately, I have been posting as many vertical images as possible.
 To take full advantage of Instagram’s layout, vertical images take up the most real estate.
 This way, the entire image/post is taking up most of the viewer’s phone; and as a result, they will be more engaged.” — Andrew Forino, Architectural Photographer